APSL/redux-i18n/README.md

 npm i redux-i18n --save
 ```

+## Features

+* Tool for translating your React projects.
+* Use react-redux.
+* Compatible with Immutable.js
+* Can export your translations into POT files (Poedit).
+* Can import from .PO files to *translations.js* object.

 ## How to use

 This package provide a parent component that encapsulate your application.
 See this example for understand it.